solosito/CMMonitor/README.md

 # CMMonitor
-Simple script for measuring and plotting over the time CPU and RAM usage in Unix machines.
+Simple script for measuring and plotting over time the CPU and RAM usages in Unix machines.

 ## Settings
 Add a cron task that which launches the script for logging data: